|

 unique but somewhat bizarre show as one of the highlights of

+his vacation.
 The next day was full of activities.
 You could have either gone

 to see Pete Best at Beatle Story, spent the day indoors at LIPA